Frequently Asked Questions

 It is always good to see younger members of society occupying their time constructively, rather than hanging around street corners and potentially getting into trouble.
 Archery provides the perfect forum for such people and many young people come into the sport to shoot casually and then find that they go on to shoot competitively.

 Junior archers are always more than welcome at AoR and they are key to the continued success of the club.
 However, AoR is a sports club first and foremost, rather than a childcare provider.
 As such, the club is unable to accept or cater for unsupervised archers under the age of eighteen.
-Furthermore, through Archers of Raunds’ affiliation with Archery GB, AoR adheres fully to the Archery GB Protection of Children and Vulnerable Adults Policy and this ensures that the club operates to a secure code of conduct designed to protect children, vulnerable adults and the club itself.
+Furthermore, through Archers of Raunds’ affiliation with Archery GB, AoR adheres fully to the Archery GB Protection of Children and Young People and Adults at Risk Polices, this ensures that the club operates to a secure code of conduct designed to protect children, adults at risk and the club itself.

 Whilst we are unable to accept children under eighteen on their own, we actively encourage parents and guardians to join in the fun as well.
 Many of our members are families with one or more parents shooting with their son or daughter.
 With this in mind, AoR maintains membership options specifically designed for families.